 - Embrace Your Plan To Generate Revenue

 You’ve heard the adage, fail to plan, plan to fail.
 Nowhere is that truer than in sales.
 If you don’t have a plan:

 - How do you know where you are headed?

-- How do you know you have the right goal?
+- How do you know you have the right annual sales goal?

 - Can you be sure your goal is achievable?

-A sales plan focuses on what the sales organization is going to do to achieve their targets for the time period of the plan.
+An annual sales plan focuses on what the sales organization is going to do to achieve their targets for the year.
 You may be the whole sales team, or you may have a sales organization comprised of regions with vice presidents, directors, managers, and salespeople.